RockefellerArchiveCenter/dm-transfer-workflow/inventory.rst

 4. The component and resource fields should autopopulate.
 If they do not, contact the administrator.

-5. Choose the appopriate format from the drop down menu.
+5. Choose the appropriate format from the drop down menu.

 6. If you are ready to transfer the item, continue to :doc:`/transfer/setup`